 We collaborate with communities and local authorities to ensure conflict-affected populations have access to adequate water and sanitation services as well as adequate hygiene items and services.
 Our WASH teams:

-• support displaced people with access to water by rehabilitating/constructing boreholes and supporting councils with spare parts and maintenance toolkits
+• support displaced people and refugees with access to water by rehabilitating/constructing boreholes and supporting committees with trainings and provision of spare parts and maintenance toolkits

-• construct emergency institutional and family latrines in emergency and recovery settings
+• construct institutional and family latrines in emergency and recovery settings

 • support learning environments with access to water and sanitation, and provide hygiene promotion

-• conduct hygiene promotion activities, including on cholera and Covid-19 prevention, as well distributing essential hygiene items, including menstrual hygiene kits to women and girls
+• conduct hygiene promotion activities, including on cholera prevention, as well distributing essential hygiene items, including menstrual hygiene kits to women and girls

 Contact NRC Cameroon